onsi/ginkgo/docs/index.md

 - `ReportEntryVisibilityFailureOnly`: the `ReportEntry` is only emitted if the spec fails (similar to `GinkgoWriter`s behavior).
 - `ReportEntryVisibilityNever`: the `ReportEntry` is never emitted though it appears in any generated machine-readable reports (e.g. by setting `--json-report`).

-If `ReportEntry.Value` implements `fmt.Stringer` the console reporter passes the resulting string through Ginkgo's `formatter`.
+The console reporter passes the string representation of the `ReportEntry.Value` through Ginkgo's `formatter`.
 This allows you to generate colorful console output using the color codes documented in `github.com/onsi/ginkgo/formatter/formatter.go`.
 For example:

 ```go
 type StringerStruct struct {